i30817/libretrofuzz/README.rst

                         in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png'
                         (uncommon), this option doesn't help.
-  --no-fail             Download any score.
-Equivalent to --score 0.
-  --score FUZZ          Download fuzz (less is more fuzz, 100 being average).
-                        No-op with --nofail.  [default: 200; 0<=x<=200]
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false